mattytrentini/micropython_workshop/pages/setup.rst

 .. _Lifewire article: https://www.lifewire.com/how-to-open-device-manager-2626075#mntl-sc-block_1-0-9

-Once in the Device Manager, the serial ports found open on your computer can be found under the "Ports" category, with the name of the port (which we will use for connecting to the device) in brackets after the name of the device (of the form COMx on Windows).
+Once in the Device Manager, the active serial ports for your computer can be found under the "Ports" category, with the name of the port (which we will use for connecting to the device) in brackets after the name of the device (of the form COMx on Windows).
 If more than one device is in the Port list,